 The origin of FMS dates back to 1970s on mainframe computers.
 By 1980, it had shifted to the personal computer when they were put into use.
 Over time, software for fleet management has witnessed incredible growth.
 The quality, as well as the complexity, has increased exponentially to deal with the huge growth in the vehicle industry.
 As the vehicle industry blooms, so does the FMS.

 With the addition and development of Artificial Intelligence (AI), Robotics, Internet of Things (IoT), Virtual Reality/Augmented Reality, energy storage, and blockchain, it will be a complicated task to adopt and go hand and hand with the new technologies coming out.
 Everything has to complement each other.
 And today what seems as a ground-breaking discovery becomes tomorrow’s foundation for another one.
-GPS tracker system for cars relies heavily on upcoming technologies for a more optimised output.
+GPS tracker system relies heavily on upcoming technologies for a more optimised output.

 The world has also seen a tremendous rise in Electrical Automobiles.
 And a great development is in the works, with the next generation self-driven cars.
 These basically work by a robot learning to drive through machine learning.
 This will perhaps make GPS tracker system easier to use as the software will be directly communicating with each other rather than interference from a third party.